fifty-wei/secret-share-documents/getting-started/README.md

 ## Redeploying the Secret Network contract

-If you want to redeploy the Secret Network contract, you can find the contract in the contract folder.
-You can deploy the contract using the deploy.ts script.
+In order to keep sensitive information (as the symmetric key used to decypher the data encrypted on IPFS), we are using Secret Network.
+You could use an existing smart contract by using the one deployed on this address `secret1kkjqnaw5gydcv68et6qdjemvld9xrp7ykqe2da` with the following hash `2bc9ba5f8e97b922f61f6466b340763da373d50a2884937f3f9084718ba9efd5` on `secret-4` mainnet.

+Or if you want to modify/adapth the smart contract logic or if you want to redeploy this smart contract on your own, you can find it in the [`contract` folder](https://github.com/fifty-wei/secret-share-documents/tree/main/contract).
+Also, we provided a deployment script that you could use [here](https://github.com/fifty-wei/secret-share-documents/tree/main/contract/scripts).

 # Configure the client